MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### ![GPS](../images/menu_gps.png) GPS

 The "on-map" GPS button duplicates the function of the "Follow GPS position" menu entry.
 When this is activated the GPS arrow will be displayed as an outline.
+Note that the _Show location_ function will enable location updates from the system, just as the recording and similar options.

  * **Show location** - show arrow symbol at current position
- * **Follow location** - pan and center screen to follow the current position
+ * **Follow location** - pan and center screen to follow the current position, will enable _Show location_ too.
  * **Add bookmark...** - set a bookmark for the current viewbox
  * **Bookmarks...** - show current viewbox bookmarks
- * **Go to current location** - go to and zoom in to the current position
+ * **Go to current location** - go to and zoom in to the current position.
+If location updates are not turned on, this will try to get a location without enabling continuous updates.
  * **Go to coordinates...** - go to and zoom in to coordinates or an open location code
  * **Start GPX track** - start recording a GPX track and display a corresponding layer.
  * **Pause GPX track** - pause recording the current GPX track